The estimated reading time for this post is 8 minutes

 Government officials argue they need your personally identifiable information to make sure you’re not laundering money or supporting terrorism.
 So they’re forcing banks to be more aggressive about obtaining information like your physical home address.

 These increased requirements are all part of what banks (and Money Services Businesses like PayPal) call their “Know Your Customer” policy.
-They’re now required to maintain Customer Information Programs, ostensibly to prevent the aforementioned money crimes.
+Federal law now stipulates they maintain Customer Identification Programs, ostensibly to prevent the aforementioned money crimes.
 Under those programs, if you’re a U.S. citizen, banks now require your social security number for both business and personal accounts.

-Keep in mind federal law allows banks to set up their own rules to comply with these regulations as long as their practices don’t violate them federal laws.
+Keep in mind federal law allows banks to set up their own policies for compliance with these regulations as long as their practices don’t violate federal laws.
 They have requirements for verifying your business and some banks may ask for documents to identify you personally that others may not.
+Your business documents may have to comply with one set of policies another bank won’t follow, even if they’re otherwise legitimate.
+Learn about a bank’s policies before applying for an account to determine if you want to comply with those that aren’t part of federal law or regulation.

-You’ll need to provide more voluminous documents if you want to get business financing or credit cards so keep that in mind.
+You’ll need to provide extensive personal and business documentation if you want to get business financing or business credit cards so keep that in mind.
 Also, maintain strong accounting ledgers, know business numbers like your working capital and work to build good business credit if you intend to get loans or a line of credit.

 Invoicing and Payments